As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 #3: Track employee clock-in and clock-out times

-Once all the tasks are distributed, your team members can keep track of their progress in 2 ways:
+Once all the tasks are distributed, your team members can record their hours in 3 ways:

 All the time entered can later be viewed in weekly reports that can assist you in creating even better schedules in the future.